 For me, I love “the snowflake story” for these powerful reminders:

-Change is often about lots and lots of small actions, taken without ceremony and without need for immediate result.
-Each choice, no matter what small a footprint it may feel, inside or outside, makes all the difference.
+- Change is often about lots and lots of small actions, taken without ceremony and without need for immediate result.
+Each choice, no matter how small it may feel, makes all the difference.
 One plastic bag not used, one more voice, a few minutes sat in gratitude, twenty minutes in meditation…

 No one is going to save the world, or make it a better place.
 We are, each and every one of us, one action at a time, again and again, gathering impact like snowflakes settling on the branch.

 The snowflake story is from the closing chapter of Joseph Jaworski’s book “Synchronicity – The Inner Path of Leadership.”